← Back to Home

 Is grep all you need?
 Lexical VS Sematic Search for Agents

-The article explores the pros and cons of traditional text search tools like grep versus semantic search (RAG) in the AI Agent era, highlighting grep's limitations with unstructured documents and large-scale corpora, and proposes hybrid solutions.
+The article explores the boundaries between traditional grep and semantic search/RAG for AI agents, highlighting grep's limitations with unstructured documents and at enterprise scale, and proposes a hybrid approach combining parsing tools.

 LlamaIndex Blog ·